All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 2. Stomach motility.
 The medication slows gastric emptying, meaning food stays in your stomach longer.
 You feel full faster and stay full for hours after a modest meal.

 3. Blood sugar regulation.
-Semaglutide improves insulin secretion when blood sugar is elevated and reduces glucagon (a hormone that raises blood sugar).
+Semaglutide improves insulin secretion when blood sugar is improved and reduces glucagon (a hormone that raises blood sugar).
 This steadies your energy levels and reduces sugar cravings.

 Step-by-Step: Your First 90 Days